Do you ever find yourself wondering, “Why am I binge eating?”

 In order to stop binge eating, the first step is to heal your relationship with food.

-Building a balanced relationship with food allows for you to eat nourishing, balanced meals and address stress and emotions.
+Building a balanced relationship with food allows you to eat nourishing, balanced meals and address stress and emotions.
 It allows you to listen to your hunger and satiety cues as well as get out of the diet cycle.
 You’ll even develop a strong sense of appreciation and compassion for yourself and your body.